igor-petruk/comprehensive-rust/src/traits/deriving-traits.md

 # Deriving Traits

-You can let the compiler derive a number of traits:
+You can let the automatically derive a number of traits at compile time:

 ```rust,editable
 #[derive(Debug, Clone, PartialEq, Eq, Default)]